A Masterclass in Rural Marketing

 From there, about 15 were selected to record in a studio in Oxford.
 A few days later, 20+ more joined for a full day of filming at The Farmer’s Dog on a blazing sunny day.
 I was lucky enough to be selected.
 We rehearsed, recorded four tracks, and were treated well — fed, watered, and paid.
 (Yes, this wasn’t a freebie — but most of us would’ve come anyway just for the craic.)

 Jeremy and Kaleb took part.
 Spirits were high.
-Some of us have even talked about doing more of these meet-ups in support of rural charities.
+Some of us talked about doing more of these meet-ups in support of rural charities.